THE BEST UK HIKING CHALLENGES

 UK Three Peaks

-Arguably one of the most famous UK hiking challenges, the UK Three Peaks involves ascending the highest peaks of Scotland, England and Wales; - Ben Nevis, Scafell Pike and Snowdon - in 24 hours.
+Arguably one of the most famous UK hiking challenges, the UK Three Peaks involves summiting the highest peaks in Scotland, England, and Wales—all within just 24 hours!
+The challenge includes:

 Yorkshire Three Peaks